 Recent Supported bills

-Over the last year, SDHF has worked to support bills that would improve the lives of San Diegans.
-Below are a few examples of bills we have supported in 2017.
+Over the last year, SDHF has worked to support bills and measures that would improve the lives of San Diegans.
+Below are a few examples of we have supported in 2018 passed.

 (Atkins) – Building Homes and Jobs Act.
 Creates an ongoing source of funding for affordable home development and job creation through a fee on real estate-related document recordings.